-Helix Swarm uses background processes, called workers, to respond to events in the Helix server.
-The default number of workers is 3, and each worker processes events for up to 10 minutes.
+Helix Swarm uses background processes, called workers, to respond to events in the Helix Core Server.
+The default number of workers is three, and each worker processes events for up to 10 minutes.
 When a worker terminates, a new one is spawned.

-Each worker maintains a connection to the Helix server for the duration of its lifetime.
-This may impact your Helix server management practices.
+Each worker maintains a connection to the Helix Core Server for the duration of its lifetime.
+This may impact your Helix Core Server management practices.

-To determine the current status of workers, visit the URL:
+To determine the current status of workers, do one of the following:

 The response is formatted in JSON, and looks like this: